 DJI SPARK REVIEW

-We take a look at DJI’s newest offering for 2017 – Spark – Seize the moment
+We take a look at DJI’s most accessible decently spec’d drone – Spark – Seize the moment

 DJI Spark Review UK